wbthomason/packer.nvim/README.md

 # plague.nvim
-An experiment in rewriting plug.vim in Lua to see if it's faster
+An experimental Neovim plugin manager in Lua for speed and ease of development